itu-algorithms/itu.algs4/README.md

 ### With pip and git

-If git is available, the following command will install the library in your python environment:
+If git is available, the following command will install the library in your Python environment:

 ```bash
 pip install git+https://github.itu.dk/algorithms/AlgorithmsInPython